theme-next/theme-next.org/source/docs/third-party-services/math-equations.md

   enable: true

   # Default(true) will load mathjax/katex script on demand
-  # That is it only render those page who has `mathjax: true` in Front Matter.
+  # That is it only render those page who has `mathjax: true` in Front-matter.
   # If you set it to false, it will load mathjax/katex srcipt EVERY PAGE.
   per_page: true